KoiHook/ConfuserEx-Unpacker-2/README.md

 i have not used sub modules due to making changes within de4dot.blocks in Int32/64Value i have modified the Shr_Un methods and such to fix a bug (well not really a bug but it prevents some operations from giving correct result)

+if you have an issue with this unpacker please make an issue report but if you simply go

+'does not work on this file please fix' i simply will just close your issue

+please make a detailed report and explain where it crashes